Watch the 3 Minute Campaign Video Above

 I will commit my efforts in Washington and in NC’s 13th district to overturn Citizens United, stop the hollow and malicious efforts to ratchet up the War on Drugs, work toward significant progress in mental health reform, and fight to join the industrialized world in regards to healthcare.

-I am a Quaker, a faith tradition and community in NC with an irrefutable reputation of working tirelessly to improve our lives with commitments to justice, peace and equality.
+I am a Quaker, a member of a faith tradition in NC with an irrefutable reputation of working tirelessly to improve our lives with commitments to justice, peace and equality.

 The 13th district race was the closest Congressional race in NC in 2016.
-Do not forget that the AHCA passed the House by TWO votes.
-The closest race in the 2018 Congressional election will easily be here in North Carolina.
 With your help, we can repeal Ted Budd and have a voice in Washington that makes our state proud again.

-Please support me for North Carolina’s 13th district Congressman.
+Please support this campaign to become North Carolina’s next 13th district Congressman.

 * * * * *